 Simultaneous interpretation was first officially introduced to the world during the Nuremburg trials (1945-1946).
-The tribunal was tasked with carrying out “fair and expeditious trials”, making it imperative that there was an efficient and precise translation system implemented.
+The tribunal was tasked with carrying out “fair and expeditious trials”.
+It makes it imperative that there was an efficient and precise translation system implemented.

-With judges from Great Britain, France, the Soviet Union, and the US presiding over the hearings of German Nazi war criminals, there were four different languages being used in courtroom.
-The standard at the time, consecutive interpretation where interpreters translate after hearing the speaker finish an entire phrase/speech, would have been too slow for the job.
+With judges from Great Britain, France, the Soviet Union, and the US presiding over the hearings of German Nazi war criminals, there were four different languages being used in the courtroom.
+The standard was a consecutive interpretation where interpreters translate after hearing the speaker finish an entire phrase/speech.
+But it would have been to slo for the job.

 IBM offered to implement a simultaneous interpretation system for the trials.
-The setup consisted of interpreters sitting in an isolated booth, wearing headphones to listen to the source speaker, and translating into their respective languages in real time into a microphone.
+The setup consisted of interpreters sitting in an isolated booth and translating into their respective languages in real-time.

 The translated audios were broadcast to headset receivers for participants in their respective languages.
-In this way, listeners were able to get a smooth experience and communicate clearly to each other without waiting for a translation.
+In this way, listeners were able to get a smooth experience and communicate clearly to each other.

-You will encounter such on-site simultaneous interpretation setups, albeit with minor upgrades to the technology, at any larger international conference or event today.
+However, you will encounter such on-site simultaneous interpretation setups, with minor upgrades to the technology, at any larger international conference.

 However, as technology has progressed, the possibilities for more efficient simultaneous interpretation has too.
-The rise of faster internet and Wi-Fi meant livestreaming of both video and audio became possible as well as cloud computing.
+The rise of faster internet and Wi-Fi meant livestreaming became possible as well as cloud computing.
 The universal adoption of personal smartphones and smart devices has the potential to make headsets redundant.

-Enter remote simultaneous interpretation, RSI: by utilizing cloud computing power, livestreaming immediacy, and smartphone connectivity, in recent years we have been able to move simultaneous interpretation online, rendering the on-site aspect of interpretation unnecessary.
+Enter remote simultaneous interpretation, RSI.
+By utilizing cloud computing power, livestreaming immediacy, and smartphone connectivity we have been able to move simultaneous interpretation online.
+Rendering the on-site aspect of interpretation unnecessary.